 Studies have shown that social media’s accessibility creates unique considerations for brand equity.
 This is because communication with brands becomes immediate, personal, and transferable, able to be spread quickly around the world.

-Brand presence on social media has turned brand equity into a constant exchange.
+Brand presence on social media has turned into a constant exchange.
 Instead of a relationship spaced out with advertisements and product releases, maintaining brand equity is now a 24/7 responsibility.

 In this environment, brands and businesses need to reconsider what brand equity means to them, especially the ways they build, maintain, and track this equity.

 Social media conversations now have a real, meaningful impact on business.
-Brands need to broaden their definition of brand equity to include these conversations and need to focus on social media engagement as part of maintaining brand equity.
+Brands need to broaden their definition of brand equity to include these conversations and they need to focus on social media engagement as an essential part of maintaining it.

 Measuring brand equity on social media is cheaper than traditional methods like surveys and focus groups, and can be performed in real time.
 With the help of data science and AI, these measurements can be infinitely more specific and helpful.